PureMature/star/Writerside/topics/overview.md

 Together, **Project Star\*** aims to make Starlark scripting in Go applications as seamless and powerful as possible.

-Here's a diagram to illustrate the relationship and progression between the three projects:
+The following diagram illustrates the relationship and progression between the three projects:

 ```mermaid
 graph LR